The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Analysis

 Across all figures we find that the median abundance trends between different energy levels are rather similar and less pronounced than the observational trends found by \citet{Skuladottir2025}.
-Secondly, we find that the abundances tend to not exactly follow a linear trend, as fitted by \citet{Skuladottir2025}, but a more complex, non-linear behaviour.
+Secondly, we find that the abundances tend to not exactly follow a linear trend, as fitted by \citet{Skuladottir2025}, but a more complex, non-linear behaviour in agreement with predictions by \citet{Khoperskov2023c}.
 In combination with the different [Fe/H] distributions of the different energy samples, this leads to noticeable differences in the median abundances.
-Especially when comparing with the abundances trends for the lower energy cuts by \citet[][their Fig.~5]{Skuladottir2025}, we find very good agreement in the relative abundance changes between their lower and higher energy samples, in particular for the highest [Fe/H] regime.
+Especially when comparing with the abundance trends for the lower energy cuts by \citet[][their Fig.~5]{Skuladottir2025}, we find very good agreement in the relative abundance changes between their lower and higher energy samples, in particular for the highest [Fe/H] regime.

 As the simulation necessarily relies on specific choices for nucleosynthesis channels and stellar yields, we note that both the absolute abundance differences between accreted and in-situ populations and the intrinsic abundance spreads within each population are significantly smaller than observed in the Milky Way.
-This highlights a general caveat of our analysis: while the relative trends are informative, the absolute abundance scales and dispersions should not be over-interpreted, as they are sensitive to the adopted yields and chemical-evolution prescriptions \citep[see][for machine learning methods and model comparison approaches to select chemical enrichment models]{Buck2025,Guenes2025}.
+While offsets in the absolute abundance scale are primarily driven by the adopted stellar yields, the reduced intrinsic abundance spreads in the simulation more likely reflect efficient metal mixing and the representation of stellar populations as single-age, single-metallicity particles, which suppress stochastic enrichment effects present in real galaxies \citep[see also discussion in][]{Buck2021}.
+In addition, part of the larger abundance scatter observed in the Milky Way reflects observational uncertainties and survey systematics, which are not present in the simulation.
+This highlights a general caveat of our analysis: while the relative trends are informative, the absolute abundance scales and dispersions should not be over-interpreted when comparing to observations, as they depend on both the adopted yields and the chemical-enrichment implementation \citep[see][for machine-learning-based model comparison approaches to select chemical enrichment models]{Buck2025,Guenes2025}.